kodesasu/Advanced_Inventory_Management_System/README.md

 - User Interface (UI) Layer: Manages the menu system and console interactions.

 Sample Analysis Output:
-- For example, when you select the "Display Product Analysis" option, the system provides: Total product count by category.
+- For example, when you select the "Display Product Analysis" option, the system provides:

-i would Love your advise and critique, any feedback is good
+- Total product count by category.

-Average stock levels per category.
+- Average stock levels per category.

-Low-stock alerts (items with less than 10 units).
+- Low-stock alerts (items with less than 10 units).

+i would Love your advise and critique, any feedback is good.